MoritzWM/vfio/kodi/README.md

 # Installation
 Compress this folder to a zip file.
 In Kodi, go to Addons.
-Somewhere, there is an option to select an addon from a zip file.
+Somewhere, there is an option to select an addon from a zip file, then select the zip file.